HASwitchPlate/openHASP-docs/docs/design/pages.md

 ## jsonl command

 See [commands documentation](../commands#jsonl) for the `jsonl` command.
-The payload of the command corresponds to what's exactly in one line of the `pages.jsonl` file above.
+The payload of the command corresponds to what's exactly in one line of the `pages.jsonl` file above, with a minor exception: page numbers are not kept between the commands - you need to specfiy the page with each!

+!!! warning "Warning"
+    Some integrations like the custom component for Home Assistant can store the `pages.jsonl` centrally for your plates, in such cases you have the to specfiy the page number for each object, as those files are actually parsed line by line using the `jsonl` command.

 ## Objects
 Each line in `pages.jsonl` creates **one object** on a page and has to be in the json format.